giavy-ng/olist-customer-dissatisfaction-analysis/README.md

 # 🔍 Olist Customer Dissatisfaction Analysis

-A Power BI dashboard that analyzes customer dissatisfaction on the Olist platform — identifying the operational drivers of negative customer experiences and prioritizing improvement initiatives based on customer business value.
+An end-to-end analytics project that combines SQL, Python, and Power BI to analyze customer dissatisfaction on the Olist platform.

+The project identifies the operational drivers of negative customer experiences, validates analytical assumptions through exploratory analysis, and translates the findings into an interactive business dashboard with actionable recommendations.

 ---